 Predicting the score

-The most popular result in football
+The most common score in football

-The most popular half-time result
+The most popular score at half time

-The reasons behind small number of goals
+Main reasons behind the small number of goals

-The most common results in football:
+The most common scores in football:

-The most common half-time results in football:
+The most common half-time scores in football:

 Analysis of the statistics